vince-bourgmayer/electron-test/RESUME.md

 I add function to handle change in carousel.
 It get data from db and add them in view.
 But the problem come from door that have been added during the current session and that aren't in the doc collection.
 So, I should define a variable which contains docs.
 Something like a hashset by example.
 Then listen `afeterchange` out of part of code where I initialize slick.

 Now I can add new locked door, and print data when selecting a door!
+I juste realized that I've done User stories 2 and 3 during realisation of user stories 1... cool!

+I think I will need to clean my code soon, because my function aren't really pure.
+Moreover, the use of global `lockedDoors` variable doesn't make me proud.
+I want to find a more pure way to do it, so that I will respect functionnal programming concept.
+In the same way, I have to decide what to do about `getDataOfNewDoor()` which isn't pure.

 ## 07/10/2017
 I passed my day to look for a way to get Data from child window to main window without passing by IPC.